anicetkeric/JavaMailApi/README.md

 	        // send the e-mail
 	        Transport.send(msg);
-	        System.out.println("Mail Session has been created successfully..");
+	        System.out.println("Mail Session has been created successfully....");
 	    }

 ```